4WD MODIFICATIONS - GENERAL MODS

 This latter point is important, because you cannot change any of the specified components without negating the GVM upgrade.
 An example is where a wagon has been granted a pre-rego GVM upgrade, using heavier suspension components to carry a heavy camping and equipment load, and the owner later wants to lighten up the vehicle and tow a camper trailer or caravan.

 The GVM-increased suspension is often found to be too harsh-riding at this lighter weight and the owner is tempted to fit softer-riding components.
-If this is done the GVM upgrade no longer applies and the vehicle reverts to no more than its original manufacturer’s plated GVM.
+If this is done the GVM upgrade no longer applies.
+In some state jurisdictions, an engineer’s certification is required to restore the original GVM.

 In August 2017 the Commonwealth Government quietly released a document entitled: “Reform of the Motor Vehicles Standards Act 1989 – Registered Automotive Workshop Scheme (RAWS)”.